tpendragon/tpendragon.github.io/_posts/2015-04-21-how-i-used-to-test.md

 ## Dipping The Toes

-Shortly after I got my first full time job, having answered a similar question by saying "well, I'm familiar with *Test Driven Development*, but I've never done it."
+I got my first full time job shortly afterwards, having answered a similar question by saying "well, I'm familiar with *Test Driven Development*, but I've never done it."

 Fortunately they were nice.